18F/uswds-jekyll/pages/guide/Ceres_JupyterHub_User_Guide.md

 The default environment includes:
   * Python, IDL, R kernels.
   * JupyterLab (and/or Jupyter Notebook)
+  * Rstudio (launch as an external process from within JupyterLab)
   * User conda environments (see below for details)
   * Ability to load Ceres maintained software (see below)
   * Slurm que manager